slatedocs/slate/source/includes/_endpoint-dataset.md

  * Changing variable aliases
  * Deleting categories from categorical variables
  * Changing ID of category IDs
- * Removing subvariables from an array
+ * Removing subvariables from arrays

 To change the streaming configuration of the dataset, PATCH the entity's `streaming` attribute to either `finished` or `no` according to the following